grpc/grpc.io/content/en/docs/guides/health-checking.md

   the feature does not make sense with the policy (e.g. `pick_first` does this)

-More specifically the state of the subchannel (that represents the physical connection to the server goes through these states based on the health of the service it is connecting to.
+More specifically, the state of the subchannel (that represents the physical connection to the server) goes through these states based on the health of the service it is connecting to.

 ```mermaid